What Are the Warning Signs of Hyperglycemia?

-You already know that drinking water is fundamental for your body and that, under certain circumstances (when it’s hot or when you exercise, for example), your body “asks you” for more fluids.
+Among the warning signs of possible elevated blood levels is excessive thirst.
+You already know that drinking water is fundamental for your body.
+Under certain circumstances (when it’s hot or when you exercise, for example), your body “asks you” for more fluids.

-If you never used to wake up in the night to urinate and now you do, or if you’ve had to stop doing certain activities because you can’t wait a minute longer to empty your bladder , perhaps you should consult your doctor.
+Maybe you never used to wake up in the night to urinate and now you do.
+If you’ve had to stop doing certain activities because you can’t wait a minute longer to empty your bladder , perhaps you should consult your doctor.

 - Blurred vision

 When in doubt, see your doctor and avoid postponing the consultation for too long.
 Early detection will be key to long-term wellness.

 All cited sources were thoroughly reviewed by our team to ensure their quality, reliability, currency, and validity.
 The bibliography of this article was considered reliable and of academic or scientific accuracy.